Embedding Secure Forms into WordPress using an iframe

-That is it — once you save your page/post, your form should how up inside of it.
+Once you save your page/post, your form should show up inside it.

-You might want to tweak one thing however.
-You have to specify how tall your form is (i.e. the height) in pixels.
-In the example, above, we state that it should be 400 pixels tall.
-If your form is shorter — there will be extra blank space after the form; if the form is longer, then part of the form will be cutoff and your users will need to scroll the form — and, depending on their browser, the fact that the frame is there and scrollable might not be obvious at all.
-The simplest way to handle this is to pick a height that will work in general for your form and/or have your form on a page/post by itself or at the end of other content.
+You might want to tweak one thing.
+You must specify your form’s height (i.e., the height) in pixels.
+In the example above, we state that it should be 400 pixels tall.
+If your form is shorter — there will be extra blank space after the form; if the form is longer, then part of the form will be cut off, and your users will need to scroll the form — and, depending on their browser, the fact that the frame is there and scrollable might not be evident at all.
+The simplest way to handle this is to pick a height that will generally work for your form or have it on a page/post by itself or at the end of other content.

 What about security?

-If your WordPress site itself does not store, transmit, or collect sensitive data (e.g. ePHI or PII), then your site may not technically need to be secured or hosted at a provider that assists with securing your Web site.
+If your WordPress site itself does not store, transmit, or collect sensitive data (e.g., ePHI or PII), your site may not technically need to be secured or hosted at a provider that assists with securing your website.

-However, if your Web site is not being delivered over a secure channel (i.e., if its address does not start with https://), then a “man in the middle” between your server and the end user can alter your page’s content without anyone being the wiser.
-In particular, that person can change the source address of the iframe to load any form he/she wants — thus misdirecting any collected data.
+However, if your website is not being delivered over a secure channel (i.e., if its address does not start with HTTPS://), then a “man in the middle” between your server and the end-user can alter the page’s content.
+In particular, that person can change the source address of the iframe to load any form they want — thus misdirecting any collected data.
 This is entirely possible.
-Furthermore, WordPress itself has a history of security issues — especially related to third party plugins.
+Furthermore, WordPress has a history of security issues — primarily related to third-party plugins.
 (See WordPress and ePHI — is that a good idea?).

 So, what we would recommend here is:

-- Have your WordPress site protected with a TLS certificate (so your address starts with https://).
+- Have your WordPress site protected with a TLS certificate (your address starts with HTTPS://).
 This is good to do beyond security, anyway, as it can improve your rankings in Google search.

-- Only use WordPress plugins that are very popular, well vetted, and being updated by the developers.
+- Only use top-rated WordPress plugins, well-vetted and actively updated by the developers.

 - Keep WordPress and your plugins up to date.

-- Consider using a dedicated server for hosting your WordPress site … so you would not suffer collateral damage from the security issues of other customers sharing you server.
+- Consider using a dedicated server to host your WordPress site so you would not suffer collateral damage from the security issues of other customers sharing your server.